GuerreroCRISPR/Gordonia-CRISPR/README.md

 rcomp=T

-Make a reads.names.txt file of the reads samples fastq files as shown:

-sample1_R1.fastq

-Make a source file to be used by the script findRepeatCRISPR.py:
+-Make a source file to be used by the script findRepeatCRISPR.py:

 The source file is a tab delimited file with a sample identifier and the reads file names: